 Of course raising orchids can be done from seed.
-This orchid propagation method though has its complications for the regular gardener because orchid seeds need a fungus (mykorrhiza) to grow successfully.
+This propagation method though has its complications for the regular gardener because orchid seeds need a fungus (mykorrhiza) to grow successfully.
 These symbiotic fungi produce sugar that provide the energy for the seed.

 This method of propagating orchids is used commercially as well as meristem culture.
 Under laboratory conditions the seed is combined with the fungi and grown in sterile flasks until the orchid seedlings can be weaned and grown on in pots.

 Orchids can produce 1-3 million(!) seeds in a single seed pod.

 The average weight of orchid seeds is 0.005 mg per seed.
 Depending on specie it can take up to 12 years from germination to maturity of the plant.
 This is why so many are rare and endangered!

 Dividing orchids is the easier method for raising orchids.
 You can do this while repotting your orchid.
 This produces an identical orchid to your stock plant.
 The plants are genetically the same.